Michael W. Doyle

-Michael W. Doyle is an American international relations scholar who is a theorist of the liberal "democratic peace" and author of Liberalism and World Politics.
+Michael W. Doyle (born 1948) is an American international relations scholar who is a theorist of the liberal "democratic peace" and author of Liberalism and World Politics.
 He has also written on the comparative history of empires and the evaluation of UN peace-keeping.
 He is a University professor of International Affairs, Law and Political Science at Columbia University - School of International and Public Affairs.
 He is the former director of Columbia Global Policy Initiative.
 He co-directs the Center on Global Governance at Columbia Law School.

 Early life

-Michael W. Doyle was born in Honolulu, HI and graduated from Jesuit High School in Tampa, FL He earned his AB, AM, and PhD in political science, all from Harvard University.
+Michael W. Doyle was born in Honolulu, Hawaii, and graduated from Jesuit High School in Tampa, FL He earned his AB, AM, and PhD in political science, all from Harvard University.

 Career

 Doyle has taught at the University of Warwick, Johns Hopkins University, Princeton University, and Yale Law School.
-At Princeton University, he directed the Center of International Studies and chaired the Editorial Board and the Committee of Editors of World Politics.
+At Princeton University, he directed the Center of International Studies and chaired the editorial board and the Committee of Editors of World Politics.
 He has long been a member and is the former chair of the board of the International Peace Institute.
 He was also a member of the External Research Advisory Committee of the UNHCR and the Advisory Committee of the Lessons-Learned Unit of the Department of Peace-Keeping Operations (UN).
 He is a member of Council of Foreign Relations, New York.